To Heal the World,

 Look to the Ground.

-We are an expanding group of conservationists, activists, clergy, educators, writers, artists, healers and many others being brought together through a deep love of nature and a desire to connect with others who experience the natural world as beloved kin.
+Sacred Ground Initiative supports an emerging community of conservationists, activists, spiritual leaders, educators, writers, artists and many others being brought together in deep love of nature and a desire to connect with others who experience the natural world as beloved kin.

 The Sacred Ground Council is the formative directing body of the initiative, composed of people committed to restoring sacred, personal relationships to the Land.

-Planted throughout North America, we are calling on each other for diverse wisdom, experience, spiritual practices and traditions, fields of study, and cultural backgrounds in order to shape and guide this project at this critical stage.
+Planted throughout North America, we are calling on each other for diversity in wisdom, experience, spiritual practices and traditions, fields of study, and cultural backgrounds in order to shape and guide this project.

 Fred Bahnson is a writer and teacher whose work focuses on the intersection of ecology, sustainable agriculture and contemplative spirituality.
 He is the author of Soil & Sacrament and co-author with Norman Wirzba of Making Peace with the Land.
 His essays have appeared in Harpers, Oxford American, Image, Orion, The Sun, Christian Century, and Best American Spiritual Writing.
 He is an assistant professor at Wake Forest University School of Divinity, where he directs the Food, Health, and Ecological Well-Being Program.
 He lives in North Carolina.

 Shamu Fenyvesa Sadeh is the co-founder and director of Adamah, a 10-acre educational farm in Falls Village, Connecticut, dedicated to sustainable practices.
 There he teaches Judaism and ecology, turns the compost piles, maintains the orchards, and supervises and mentors staff and Adamah Fellows.
 He has been a farmer, professor of environmental studies, writer and wilderness guide.
 Drawn to the integration of soul and soil, he works for the creation of a fruitful ecological landscape that builds confidence, mindfulness and community among participants.